Mark Schenk (PhD, MSc, BSc)

 Thomson & Tait Twisting Ring

-As part of an upcoming paper 'On Zero Stiffness' we did some finite element simulations of the Thomson & Tait twisting ring.
+As part of the 'On Zero Stiffness' paper we did some finite element simulations of the Thomson & Tait twisting ring.
 Take an initially straight rod with uniform bending stiffness, and bend it arbitrarily (but elastically) along its length.
 In this deformed configuration any twisting of the rod along its centroidal axis requires no torque, and the structure thus has zero stiffness.
 The explanation is immediately intuitive: there exists no preferential bending axis and thus any twisted orientation of the rod will have identical strain energy.
 This example was first described by William Thomson (later known as Lord Kelvin) and Peter Guthrie Tait in their 1867 Treatise on Natural Philosophy.

 The mechanical behaviour is markedly different if an initially curved rod is subjected to the same loads, and a ring will deform into a saddle-shaped configuration.